Articles by Caroline Van Vlaardingen

 Education: Concordia University

-Free time: Enjoys any sports her knees can handle, travel, photography and music.
+Free time: Enjoys yoga and any sports her knees can still handle, travel, photography and music.

-Little known fact: Was one of the first women in Canada to perform the Changing of the Guard on Parliament Hill while serving in the Canadian Armed Forces as a Grenadier Guard.
-Sang in a rock and blues band for several years and co-presided over the Montreal Parents of Twins Club after the birth of her twins.
+Little known facts: Was one of the first women in Canada to perform the Changing of the Guard on Parliament Hill while serving in the Canadian Armed Forces as a Grenadier Guard.
+Sang in a rock and R & B band for several years and co-presided over the Montreal Parents of Twins Club after the birth of her twins.

 Caroline moved to Canada from Holland with her family in 1967- the year of Expo.
 She attended elementary and high school in Châteauguay, Quebec, developing an early interest in writing and drama.
 After getting her D.E.C. in Social Sciences at Dawson College, Caroline pursued a double major of Journalism and Communication Studies at Concordia University.
-Upon graduating, Caroline found work as a researcher at CFCF 12 for Pulse News and was later promoted to reporter/writer.
-She has literally 'grown up' at CTV and has the bad hair-do tapes to prove it!
+Upon graduating, Caroline found work as a researcher at CFCF 12 for Pulse News and has literally 'grown up' at CTV.